The-going/evlproject/content/_index.md

 porting this code.

-However, this document is not suited for getting one's feet wet with kernel development.
-Many assumptions about pre-existing knowledge of the reader regarding kernel fundamentals are made.
+However, this document is not suited for getting one's feet wet with kernel development, as it assumes that the reader is already familiar with kernel fundamentals.